 Photometry is the determination of the flux of light emitted by a star.
 It is calculated by correcting the integrated values of the pixels by the value of the sky background.
-This value can be related to the star intensity selection as shown.
+This value can be related to the star intensity selection is shown.
 Click once to select a subregion of the image where the photometry will be applied.

 Use this dialog to define the spatial scale of the active image so measurement results can be presented in calibrated units, such as millimeters.
 Before using this command, use the straight line selection tool to make a line selection that corresponds to known distance.
 Then, bring up the Set Scale dialog, enter the known distance and unit of measurement, then click OK.
-SalsaJ will have automatically filled in the Distance in Pixels field based on the length of the line selection.
+ImageJ will have automatically filled in the Distance in Pixels field based on the length of the line selection.

 Setting Width/Height Ratio to a value other than 1.0 enables support for different horizontal and vertical spatial scales, for example 100 pixels/cm horizontally and 95 pixels/cm vertically.
 To set the pixel aspect ratio, measure the width and height (in pixels) of a digitized object with a known 1:1 aspect ratio.
 Enter the measured width (in pixels) in Distance in Pixels.
 Enter the known width in Known Distance.
 Then calculate the aspect ratio by dividing the width by the height and enter it in Pixel Aspect Ratio.